 “What does your husband think of this Watcher?”
 I asked.

 “Well, the only time that he senses him is in the barn.
-He was getting the chills and a creepy feeling, like he would turn around at any moment and see a man there.
-Then one day he had been working up in the loft and as he went to climb back down the ladder he felt something try and push it away from the wall.
+He had been getting chills and a creepy feeling, like he would turn around at any moment and see a man there.
+Then one day after he’d been working up in the loft as he went to climb back down the ladder he felt something try and push it away from the wall.
 He could have been really hurt.

 “So, I saged the barn’s interior and salted the doorways and windows.
 This created a bit of protection, but it enraged the entity.
-Now when Derek’s working in there, he sees shadows walk past the windows and hears knocking on the door.
-But, the salt and sage keep the spirit out.”
+Now when Derek’s working in there, he sees shadows walk past the windows and hears loud knocking on the door.
+But, the salt and sage will at least keep the spirit out.”

 “Peyton, that is terrifying,” I said, not sure what to think of this woman and her story.